-BARBARA K. CEGAVSKE ecretary of State 02 North Carson Street carson City, Nevada 89701-4201 775) 684-5708 Vebsite: www.nvsos.gov Profit Corporation: Ce ertificate of Amendment (PURSUANT TO NRS 78.380 & 78.385/78.390) Certifica ate to Accompany Restated Articles or Amended and Restated Articles (PURSUANT TO NRS 78.403) Officer's Statement (PURSUANT TO NRS 80.030) TYPE OR PRINT - USE D ARK INK ONLY - DO NOT HIGHLIGHT 1.
-Entity information: Name of entity as on file with the Nevada Secretary of State: InVivo Therapeutics Holdings Corp.
+BARBARA K. CEGAVSKE Secretary of State 202 North Carson Street Carson City, Nevada 89701-4201 (775) 684-5708 Website: www.nvsos.gov

+Certificate of Amendment (PURSUANT TO NRS 78.380 & 78.385/78.390) Certificate to Accompany Restated Articles or Amended and

+Restated Articles (PURSUANT TO NRS 78.403)

+TYPE OR PRINT - USE DARK INK ONLY - DO NOT HIGHLIGHT

+1. Entity information: tion: Name of entity as on file with the Nevada Secretary of State: InVivo Therapeutics Holdings Corp.
 Entity or Nevada Business Identification Number (NVID): C7829-2003 2.
-Restated or Certificate to Accompany Restated Articles or Amended and Restated Articles 2.
-Restated on Amended and Restated Articles: (Select one) (If amending and restating only , complete section 1,2 3, 5 and 6) Certificate to Accompany Restated Anticles on Amended and Restated Anticles Restated Anticles - No amendments; articles are restated only and are signed by an officer of the corporation who has been authorized to execute the certificate by resolution of the board of directors adopted on: The certificate correctly sets forth the text of the articles or certificate as amended to the date of the certificate.
-Amended and Restated Anticles Restated or Amended and Restated Anticles 3.
-Type of Amendment Filing Being Completed: (Select only one box) (If amending, complete section 1, 3, 5 and 6.)
-Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.380 - Before Issuance of Stock) The undersigned declare that they constitute at least two-thirds of the following: (Check only one box) incorporators board of directors The undersigned affirmatively declare that to the date of this certificate, no stock of the corporation has been issued Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.385 and 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation entitling them to exercise at least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may be required by the provisions of the articles of incorporation have voted in favor of the amendment is: Majority of Officer's Statement (toreign qualified entities only) - Name in home state, if using a modified name in Nevada: Jurisdiction of formation: Changes to takes the following effect: The entity name has been amended.
-Dissolution The authorized shares have been amended.
-Other: (specify changes) Officer's Statement must be submitted with either a certified copy of or a certificate evidencing the filing This form must be acco of any document, amendatory or otherwise, relating to the original articles in the place of the corporations creation.
+Restated or Amended and Restated Articles: (Select one) (If amending and restating only, complete section 1,2 3, 5 and 6) □ Certificate to Accompany Restated Articles or Amended and Restated Articles □ Restated Articles - No amendments; articles are restated only and are signed by an officer of the corporation who has been authorized to execute the certificate by resolution of the board of directors adopted on: □ The certificate correctly sets forth the text of the articles or certificate as amended to the date of the certificate. □ Amended and Restated Articles Restated or Amended and Restated Articles must be included with this filing type.
+3. Type of Amendment Filing Being Completed: Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.380 - Before Issuance of Stock) The undersigned declare that they constitute at least two-thirds of the (Select only one box) following: (If amending, complete section 1, 3, 5 and 6.)
+(Check only one box) incorporators board of directors The undersigned affirmatively declare that to the date of this certificate, no stock of the corporation has been issued Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.385 and 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation entitling them to exercise at least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may be required by the provisions of the articles of incorporation have voted in favor of the amendment is: Majority of Officer's Statement must be submitted with either a certified copy of or a certificate evidencing the filing of any document, amendatory or otherwise, relating to the original articles in the place of the corporations creation.